Whip up a Cranberry Upside-Down Cake, the ideal easy-to-make winter treat that brings the best of the season into one delightful dish.

 Cake pans - I love those- easy to clean and use.

-- 1/2 cup/1 stick butter unsalted and softened
+- ½ cup butter unsalted and softened One stick of butter

 - 1 cup granulated sugar

-- Pour the melted butter in the bottom of a 9inch springform baking pan.
+- Pour the melted butter into the bottom of the cake pan.

 - In a bowl, mix brown sugar with cranberries.
 Try to arrange them in a single layer over the butter.
 Set aside.

-- In a large bowl beat the softened butter with 1 cup granulated sugar until well blended.
+- In a large bowl, beat the softened butter with granulated sugar until well blended.